Bealby/magnet-fishing/README.md

 #### User Experience

-- Many users found the website novel and their first introduction to magnet fishing.
+- Many users found the website novel, and their first introduction to magnet fishing.
 Interest and enthuisasm was generaterd.

 - Overall the Website fulfilled users expectations.
 They found the